Introduction to Use Bluesky

 What Works: See?

-In 2024, I joined Bluesky to reserve my unique business username.
-I did little more than upload my logo and a banner image.
-Later, I got around to focusing some attention on it.
+In 2024, I registered on Bluesky to secure my unique business username.
+Initially, my activity was minimal; I uploaded my logo and a banner image.
+Eventually, I dedicated more time to enhancing my profile.

-I added a profile description, a collection of short videos answering questions from my YouTube audience, podcast episodes, and a few articles from my website.
-Then, I followed 800 authors suggested by Starter Packs from other Bluesky profiles.
-My followers increased to 120.
+I enriched my profile with a description, a series of short videos addressing questions from my YouTube audience, podcast episodes, and various articles from my website.
+Following this, I connected with 800 authors recommended by Starter Packs from other Bluesky users, which helped grow my followers to 120.

 Success and happiness [Use Bluesky]